JefferyFerris100/Project1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system applications.
 Filebeat watches log data and collects log events from the server.
-Metricbeat records data from the system and services running on the server.
+Metricbeat records data from the operating system and services running on the server.

 The configuration details of each machine may be found below.